z3r07h/Mr-R0B0T-s03-ARG/README.md

 **Sites** folder contains sites and links found from Episode / Other investigation Each ARG Site will have it's own subdirectory, along with a readme to include the conclusions, and theories, backup scripts and tools as necessary, and notes as just a personal account of some things that may be out of the ordinary.

+**Emails** folder contains replies from all characters/email addresses seen in the show

+**License_Plates** folder contains results from car searches using the nyspcjis.net site and car number plates/taxi numbers seen in the show

+The list of Ecorp employees will be updated as more and more employees are identified in each episod

 Overarching Theory
 ------------------